TyOverby/snoot/readme.md

 <img align="right" width="300px" src="./snoot.png" />

-"Parsing s-expressions is easy!" you say.
+"Parsing s-expressions is easy" you say.
 Well yes - but - does *your* hypothetical s-expression parser

 * perform no copies on the source text while parsing?
 * come with an error-reporting and formatting mechanism?
 * keep parsing after encountering the first parse error?
 * have as cute of a name as "Snoot"?

-Ok, at the very least, the answer to the last of those is a definitive "no".
+At the very least the answer to the last of those is a definitive "no".

 ## Zero Copy Parsing
 Parsing a `&'a str`, no problem, you'll get a `Sexpr<&'a str>` back!
 No copying done!